AlexEidt/Vidio/README.md

 One of the key features of this library is it's simplicity: The FFMPEG commands used to read and write video are readily available in `video.go` and `videowriter.go` for you to modify as you need.

-For portability, all the library code can be found in the `videoio.go` file.

 ## Documentation

 Video-IO features `Video` and `VideoWriter` structs which can read and write videos.